Quick answer

 1. Lethal Company

 This is the closest overall recommendation for most groups.
 It keeps the voice-led tension, the sense that one bad choice can break the run, and the same kind of co-op storytelling where panic on comms becomes half the entertainment.
+If your group is specifically deciding between these two, use PANICORE vs Lethal Company to resolve it faster.

 Best for: groups that want the nearest all-around follow-up.